The Birth of American Advantage Insurance Group

-In addition to its reciprocal structure, American Advantage has an interesting approach to management.
-Managing members of the LLC change titles every two years on a predetermined rotation, giving each a turn in the President’s chair.
+American Advantage’s approach to management is also a key difference that sets them apart.
+The managing members of AAIG change titles every two years on a predetermined rotation, giving them each a turn in the President’s chair.

 “We started this automatic rotation of structure to prevent an uncontrolled ego situation from occurring and getting out of hand,” says Lindow, “but more importantly, it gives everyone a chance to share responsibilities and, when their turn comes, to step up to the plate.”